 The formulation of the guideline shows when it constitutes an interpretation and when it constitutes a recommendation or other operating guideline.
 A more detailed description of the formulation of guidelines and the legal nature of regulations and guidelines is provided on the FIN-FSA website.

-Fin-fsa.fi > Regulation > FIN-FSA regulations > New set of regulations
+fin-fsa.fi > Regulation > Legal framework of FIN-FSA regulations and guidelines

 Contents